Diffusion on hierarchical systems of weakly-coupled networks: Entropy production in coupled networks

-where $S_\infty^{(a)}$ is the equilibrium entropy per particle for network $\mathcal{A}^{(a)}$ given by (\ref{eq:S1}).
-The result has a clear physical meaning.
-The first square bracket in (\ref{eq:entro}) follows from the lack of information about particle position inside the network and can be considered as the network internal entropy.
-The second bracket is the entropy of the two-state Markov chain and it is because of the missing information about particles’ distribution between both networks.
+where $S_\infty^{(a)}$ is the equilibrium entropy per particle for a network $\mathcal{A}^{(a)}$ as given by (\ref{eq:S1}).
+This result has a clear physical implications.
+The term in the first square bracket in (\ref{eq:entro}) follows from the lack of {\it microscopic} information about a particle's position {\it inside} every network and can be viewed as a network's internal entropy.
+The term in the second bracket is a {\it macroscopic} entropy of the two-state Markov system.
+It results because of the missing information about the particles distribution {\it between} both sub-networks.
+Time changes of the system entropy can be written as